{{ result.summaryTitle }}

 Worked Examples:

-250 log sources at 0.8 EPS each produce 200.00 EPS.
-With 700 bytes/event, 180 days, 2:1 compression, 35% index overhead, one stored copy, and 20% reserve, Raw daily ingest is about 11.27 GiB and Required usable storage is about 1.60 TiB.
-With no disk budget set, the status should be capacity planned.
+A production network has 250 log sources averaging 0.8 EPS each.
+With 700 bytes per event, 180 days of searchable retention, 2:1 compression, 35% index overhead, one stored copy, and 20% reserve, Storage Footprint shows Planning EPS of 200.00 EPS, Raw daily ingest of 11.27 GiB, and Required usable storage of about 1.60 TiB.
+That is enough for early scoping, but the average event size still needs a real sample before procurement.

 FAQ:

-Does the calculator inspect my syslog data?
+Does the calculator inspect or upload my logs?

 Glossary: